Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Can I test the audience?

-That is the antithesis of what America stands for you guys are anti-American then.
-Yeah, you are anti-American.
+That is the antithesis of what America stands for.
+You guys are anti-American then.

-Could you imagine going to a Nashville bar talking to great patriots and saying you're anti-American?
+Can you imagine going to a Nashville bar, talking to great patriots and saying you're anti-American?
 That's the craziest thing.
 America was built off of immigration.

 Yeah.

-You can phrase your point.
+Adam, you can raise your point.
 Then we got some questions.

 Right here.
 Okay.